Engineering Research Centers

 CISTAR's vision is to create a transformative engineered system to convert light hydrocarbons from shale resources to chemicals and transportation fuels in smaller, modular, local, and highly networked processing plants.

-University of Texas at Austin in partnership with the University of California, Berkeley, the University of Houston, and the University of New Mexico
+University of Pennsylvania in partnership with Purdue University; University of California, Merced; and the University of Florida

 |FY 2015||1449500||NEWT||Center for Nanotechnology Enabled Water Treatment Systems